 |Rank||Country||Internet Users||1 Yr % Growth||1 Yr User Growth||Total Country Population||1 Yr Population Change (%)||Penetration (% of population with Internet)||Country's share of World Population||Country's share of World Internet Users|

 Almost half of the world's internet users come from Asia, almost 22% from the Americas (North and South), while Europe represents 19%, Africa 9.8%, and Oceania is close to 1%, now that the world's online population has reached 3 billion (2014).

 So translating into Asian languages seems to be a first good choice for website internationalization.
 Now let us look at data from the World Bank pointing to Gross Domestic Product weight.
 GDP relates to buying power, although not in relative terms.

 |Gross domestic product 2014|

-- There are 2,3 Chinese Internet users for every American using the internet with a similar buying power, so Chinese would be a prerequisite for any serious international market that does not want to ignore such a huge market.
+- There are 2.3 Chinese Internet users for every American using the internet with a similar buying power, so Chinese would be a prerequisite for any serious international market.

-- There are 6 English-speaking economies (US, UK, India, Canada, Australia, Nigeria) in the top 22 economies of the world.
+- There are 6 English-speaking economies (US, UK, India, Canada, Australia, Nigeria) in the top 22 in the world.

 - Internet users in the US and India almost make up the number of users in China.

-- Internet population in Brazil is almost the size of Japan's even though their buying power is half.
+- Internet population in Brazil is almost the size of that of Japan even though their buying power is only half.

 - There are only 2 Spanish-speaking economies in the top 20 (Mexico and Spain), although Spanish is spoken by nearly 500 million people.
 (Plenty of Latin American countries make it to positions 22-35, though).